 Connection and Recruitment

 There are several reasons to attend a prep school for a post-grad year.
 These include better academics, physical/emotional maturation, and athletic development.
 A large swath of college coaches recruit prep school players due to the superior coaching and competition.
 Prep school coaches are also connected at every college level.
 They place players every year from high major to high academic D3s, and everything in between.
-In the post-Covid landscape a player needs an advocate to get them placed at the next level.
+In the post-Covid landscape, a player needs an advocate to get them placed at the next level.
 In my opinion there are no better advocates than prep school coaches.
+See below for answers to frequently asked questions:

 Post-grad programs allow a player to improve their game while simultaneously increasing their college exposure.
 This comes without using a year of NCAA eligibility.